tjarkdoering/mubile/README.md

 Its main function is to copy chosen curated playlist to a syncing directory, as well as the corresponding files and filestructure.

 *This is mostly a learning project for myself.*
-Maybe learning some python and improving my scripting abilties.

 ## How it works